olliuhlbeck/discord-bot-prototype/README.md

 - `/kick @user` for user removal
 - `/ban @user` for user ban
 - `warn @user` to issues warning for user
-- `/clearWarnings` to clear issued warnings from user
+- `/clearWarnings @user` to clear issued warnings from user

 ## Features